 Further complicating the issue is the problem of how the pressures are obtained.
-The classic way is to measure the free and wedged hepatic vein pressure and then to subtract the two values yielding the HVPG.22 The use of the free hepatic vein or inferior vena cava (IVC) pressure is necessary to correct for the intra-abdominal pressure and allows for measurement of the true pressure gradient across the liver.
-After TIPS creation the portal pressure is obtained and the PPG calculated.
-Most radiologists use the right atrial pressure as the reference point because the hepatic vein is now part of the shunt and thus a free hepatic vein pressure cannot be obtained after shunt creation as the diverted portal flow artifactually raises the pressure within the outflow hepatic vein that drains the TIPS.
-The right atrium is of course in the chest and the basal pressure in the chest is lower than the intraabdominal pressure and the true PPG is not measured using this reference point.
-In addition, once the TIPS has been created the right atrial pressure tends to rise, thus complicating the measurement.
-One solution to this problem is to use the IVC pressure as the reference value but this has not been adopted by the interventional radiologic community.
-No standardization of where in the IVC the pressure should be obtained has limited this approach and currently the right atrial pressure is used by most interventional radiologists despite the above limitations.
-Some of these uncertainties could be resolved with standardization of how the HVPG or PPG is measured during creation of a TIPS so that the measurements are uniform and can be used to judge hemodynamic success more accurately.
+The classic way is to measure the free and wedged hepatic vein pressure and then subtract the two values yielding the HVPG.23 The use of the free hepatic vein or inferior vena cava pressure is necessary to correct for the intra-abdominal pressure and allows for measurement of the true pressure gradient across the liver.
+However, most radiologists use the right atrial pressure as the reference point because the hepatic vein is now part of the shunt; thus a free hepatic vein pressure cannot be obtained after shunt creation, because the diverted portal flow artifactually raises the pressure within the outflow hepatic vein that drains the TIPS.
+The right atrium is of course in the chest, and the basal pressure in the chest is lower than the intra-abdominal pressure; therefore, the true HVPG is not measured using this reference point.
+In addition, once the TIPS has been created, the right atrial pressure tends to rise, thus complicating the measurement.
+One solution to this problem is to use the inferior vena cava pressure as the reference value, but this has not been adopted by the interventional radiological community.
+No standardization of where in the inferior vena cava the pressure should be obtained has limited this approach, and currently the right atrial pressure is used by most interventional radiologists despite the above limitations.
+Some of these uncertainties could be resolved with standardization of how the HVPG is measured during creation of a TIPS so that the measurements are uniform and can be used to judge hemodynamic success more accurately.

-Pre-Tips Evaluation and Contraindications
+Pre-TIPS Evaluation and Contraindications

-Most patients who are referred for a TIPS should be under the care of a gastroenterologist or hepatologist.
-It is this individual in consultation with the interventional radiologist who must reach the decision that a TIPS is the appropriate form of treatment for a complication of portal hypertension.
-As discussed in the following section it is clear that there are predictors of a poor outcome following TIPS.
+Most patients who are referred for a TIPS should be under the care of a gastroenterologist or hepatologist, who in consultation with an interventional radiologist must reach the decision that TIPS is the appropriate form of

+Absolute Relative Primary prevention of variceal bleeding Hepatoma, especially if central Congestive heart failure Obstruction of all hepatic veins Multiple hepatic cysts Portal vein thrombosis Uncontrolled systemic infection or sepsis Severe coagulopathy (INR $>$ 5) Unrelieved biliary obstruction Thrombocytopenia of less than 20,000/cm 3 Severe pulmonary hypertension Moderate pulmonary hypertension treatment for a complication of portal hypertension.
+As discussed in the following section, it is clear that there are predictors of a poor outcome following TIPS.
 However, the risk of the procedure must always be balanced with the severity of the complication from which the patient is suffering and the likelihood of the patient surviving long enough to receive a liver transplant following creation of a TIPS.
-Thus, the decision to perform or not perform a TIPS in a high risk patient should be reached by the gastroenterologist/hepatologist and the interventional radiologist together.
-Ideally, in a high risk patient, a transplant center should also be consulted preceding the final decision.
+Thus, the decision to perform or not perform TIPS in a high-risk patient should be reached by the gastroenterologist/hepatologist and the interventional radiologist together.
+Ideally, in a high-risk patient, a transplant center should also be consulted preceding the final decision.
 In the emergent setting of acute, uncontrolled variceal hemorrhage, contacts with transplantation centers may be secondary to the need for shunt creation.